kylej143/CSC309_Project/Documentation/Part 2/kyle.md

 The user can access the edit button from the profile.
 Visitors can look at other people's profile and see non-private information.
 Through the route /user/{username}.

+### Edit
+Through the user's own profile, this page can be accessed.
+When the user is edited, it updates the refresh/access token to new ones.

+### Refresh token
+In _app, there is an infinite loop that will refresh the access token every 500 seconds (~8.3 minutes).